02Dade12/NoteTaker/README.md

 ## Project Overview

-Taker that can be used to write and save notes.
+This application is a Note Taker that can be used to write and save notes.
 This application uses an Express.js back end and will save and retrieve note data from a JSON file.
-The application’s front end was already been created, I the back end by connecting the front end to the backend and deployed this entire application to Heroku.
+The application’s front end was already created, I completed the project by building the back end and connecting the front end and deployed this entire application to Heroku.

 ## User Story